cuba-platform/admin-tools-addon/README.md

 that the component does not remove these files automatically.

 ## SSH Console
 SSH Console allows operating network services on remote servers right from the application UI.
-Note that this functionality is available only for UNIX systems.

  ![ssh_console_menu_item](img/SSH-Console_menu_item.png)